Mount Kilimanjaro Kilimanjaro Region, Tanzania Travel Guide

 Departure taxes are usually included in your airfare.
 Plan your airport arrival time carefully.

 Exit Fees: Departure taxes for international flights from Tanzania are typically included in airfare.
-Timing: Arrive 3 hours before international flights (JRO) and 1.5-2 hours before domestic flights (JRO/ARK).
+Timing: Arrive ARRIVE 3 hours early for international flights (JRO) and 1.5-2 hours before domestic flights (JRO/ARK).
 Procedures: Standard check-in, security screening, and passport control.

-JRO has basic facilities for departing travelers.
-This includes small shops for souvenirs, duty-free, plus few food options.
+JRO is equipped with basic facilities for departing travelers.
+This covers small shops for souvenirs, duty-free, plus few food options.
 Wi-Fi availability varies and can be slow.

 Mount Kilimanjaro is an inland destination.
 Arriving by sea mainly relate to coastal areas like Dar es Salaam or Zanzibar.

-Confirm all flight and transfer details with your tour operator or airline well in advance of your travel dates.
+Confirm all flight and transfer details with your tour provider or airline well in advance of your travel dates.
 This avoids last-minute complications.